mohammed1006/darknet/README.md

    * (to disable Loss-Window use `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -dont_show`, if you train on computer without monitor like a cloud Amazon EC2)
    * (to see the mAP & Loss-chart during training on remote server without GUI, use command `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -dont_show -mjpeg_port 8090 -map` then open URL `http://ip-address:8090` in Chrome/Firefox browser)

 8.1.
 For training with mAP (mean average precisions) calculation for each 4 Epochs (set `valid=valid.txt` or `train.txt` in `obj.data` file) and run: `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map`

+8.2.
+One can also set the `-mAP_epochs` in the training command if less or more frequent mAP calculation is needed.
+For example in order to calculate mAP for each 2 Epochs run `darknet.exe detector train data/obj.data yolo-obj.cfg darknet53.conv.74 -map -mAP_epochs 2`

 9. After training is complete - get result `yolo-obj_final.weights` from path `build\darknet\x64\backup\`